How Federal Health Care Reform will Affect You

 - are a member of a federally recognized American Indian tribe

 - had a gap in coverage during the year of fewer than three months

 - get a hardship exemption certification from the marketplace.

 You're also exempt if the only coverage you can find would cost more than 8 percent of your household's income or if your household income is below the tax-filing threshold.
-In 2013, the tax-filing threshold is about $10,000 for an individual and $20,000 for a family.
+In 2014, the tax-filing threshold is about $10,150 for an individual.

 Federal law also exempts people who are in prison and those who are in the United States illegally.

 Subsidies.
 You might be able to qualify for subsidies to help pay for your coverage and out-of-pocket costs.
 To be eligible for a subsidy, your employer must not offer qualifying insurance and your income must be between 100 percent and 400 percent of the poverty level.
 In 2015, this would mean a gross annual income between $11,670 and $46,680 for an individual, and between $23,850 and $95,400 for a family of four.
 Subsidies are available only if you buy coverage through the marketplace.
 You aren't eligible for a subsidy if your income is below 100 percent of the federal poverty level.
 However, some noncitizens in the United States legally and not eligible for Medicaid may still qualify for a subsidy even if their incomes are below 100 percent of the poverty level.
 If you underestimate your income, you might have to return some of the subsidy money you receive.